MateusMaiaDS/rmachines/README.md

 # Random Machines
-Random Machines: a package for a support vector ensemble based on random kernel space
+Random Machines: a package for a support vector ensemble based on random kernel space.

 ## Installation

-To install the **Random Machines** package `r rm` in the development version from GitHub, just use the command:
+To install the **Random Machines** package `rm` in the development version from GitHub, just use the command:

 `r
 # install.packages("devtools")